Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • headaches and dizziness.

-In children, the symptoms are practically the same.
+In children, the symptoms are practically no different.
 It should be remembered that in this category of patients, hypercapnia develops much faster and is much more severe than in adults.

-In those situations when the disease develops against the background of other diseases, the possibility of the appearance of external signs of the underlying pathology is not excluded.
+In situations where the disease develops against the background of other diseases, the possibility of appearance of external signs of the underlying pathology cannot be ruled out.

 If symptoms occur, it is very important to provide emergency assistance to the victim.
-You should call a team of doctors at home, and then perform the following actions:
+You should call a medical team to your home, and then follow these steps:

 • remove or remove a person from a room with a high content of carbon dioxide;